Jakabi107/Jakabi107/README.md

 ### Hi there 👋

 I'm Jakob.
 Aka.
 Jakabi \(Jakob is never available in any online account names!!\).
-As you may have read from the Bio I'm currently writting software as a hobby and trying to advance my skills as much as I can with self study and several projects.
+As you may have read in the Bio I'm currently writting software as a hobby and trying to advance my skills as much as I can with self study!
 If I get a project \(finsished\) that I think is "publishable" I will upload it here, so maybe sometimes, somehow it could be useful for someone else.
-However there also may be some started ones not finished or abonded...🙃
+However there also may be some started ones, not finished or abonded...🙃

 ---

 __My current "skills" compose of: 🔭__
 * OOP \(Java and a little bit C#\)
-* a little frontend with Angular and Javascript
+* a little Frontend with Angular and Javascript
 * quick scripting with python
 * a lot of little intel I don't know how to catogorise or isn't worth mentioning

 <br>
 If you want help in some projekts, just contact me.
-I'm always happy to colloberate as I can learn from new things and just like coding in general!
+I'm always happy to collaborate as I can learn from new things and just like coding in general!

 📫 Contact me with: jakob.rietzler@gmail.com